 Cheese can be high in sodium.
 Check the nutrition label and compare products.

 Having some satisfying options will make you reconsider going to the vending machine and spending $2.00 on an overly-processed snack.
-Remember: plan ahead!
+Remember to plan ahead!
 If you know you’ll be busy in the next few weeks, plan a day to check your food stock and go to store if you think you need extra food to keep you fueled over the next few weeks.